pksrc/cloudtekki/content/posts/euc/eso.md

 	- This dashboard contains widgets for monitoring performance metrics (CPU, Disk, Memory, System, Network) from the ESO Appliance
 	{{<image src="/img/euc/eso/eso_26.png" caption="ESO Appliance Stats">}}

+## What Next
+We are evaluating integration options with various tools including serverless functions to orchestrate workflow actions based on ESO telemetry.
+There is certainly a lot more to come on that front, so stay tuned ...

+## Credits
+I'd like to thank [P.K](https://cloudtekki.com/about-pk/) for the opportunity to collaborate on this Fling and for being an amazing mentor throughout this process.